Perry Mason: Influence

 In her confirmation hearings before the Senate Judiciary Committee in July 2009, Supreme Court nominee Sonia Sotomayor prefaced her remarks on the role of the prosecutor by saying that she was inspired by watching the Perry Mason television series as a child:

 I was influenced so greatly by a television show in igniting the passion that I had as being a prosecutor, and it was Perry Mason … In one of the episodes, at the end of the episode … Perry said to the prosecutor, "It must cause you some pain having expended all that effort in your case to have the charges dismissed."
 And the prosecutor looked up and said, "No. My job as a prosecutor is do justice and justice is served when a guilty man is convicted and when an innocent man is not."
 And I thought to myself that's quite amazing to be able to serve that role …

 The Perry Mason novels inspired Robert M. Bell, former Chief Judge of the Maryland Court of Appeals, to become a lawyer.
-"I used to read those growing up", he recalled in 2012.
+"I used to read those growing up," he recalled in 2012.
 "I got the sense that a lawyer could do good things for folk and was important to our community.
 That’s what I wanted to do."

+The singer Ozzy Osbourne released a song called "Perry Mason" in his album Ozzmosis in 1995, about a hitman undercovered as a painter, which only a mind like Perry Mason's could unmask him.

 Cultural references

+A British Solicitor references many Perry Mason novels in the BBC television show 'May to December' 1989.
+He even has a picture of Raymond Burr in his office with whom he talks.
+Raymond Burr portrays Perry Mason in the 1957 television series.